 One reason why some seeds do better starting indoors is that they transplant well.
 Seeds that start well indoors are typically more tender and heat-loving plants.

 The following plants are perfect for growing from seed indoors.
-Although some of these plants are more finicky than others, if you’re careful when transplanting (as you should be with any plant) and harden them off, you can better insure success.
+Although some of these plants are more finicky than others, if you’re careful when transplanting (as you should be with any plant) and harden off your seedlings well, you can better insure success.

 - Brussels sprouts